trumpf-code/Trumpf.Coparoo.Playwright/Trumpf.Coparoo.Playwright.Demo/README.md

 - **Team C (Preferences)**: Develops `Preferences` in isolation, tests it independently with UI component tests

 Each team tests their code in isolation using their own page objects in UI component tests.
 Only the integration test team needs to know about all page objects from different components.
 This allows the integration team to use all page and control objects from the different teams without having to fiddle with selectors when the UI changes.
 Teams **don't need to know or modify each other's code**.

+### Component-Level UI Testing

+The page object implementations of each feature module can be used directly in that team's **UI component tests**.
+This yields high-quality, focused tests at the component level.
+The integration test team benefits twice: existing component tests act as a safety net during refactorings, and the same interfaces can be reused unchanged in integration / end-to-end tests.
+This facilitates a well layered test strategy—catching real defects early at the cheapest level and reducing reliance on slow, brittle system tests.

 #### Decoupling at a Glance